quicwg/base-drafts/draft-ietf-quic-transport.md

 state.

-A stream transitions from this state to "closed" when a STREAM frame that contains an FIN flag or when a RST_STREAM frame is received.
+A stream transitions from this state to "closed" when a STREAM frame that contains a FIN flag or when a RST_STREAM frame is received.

 An endpoint that closes a stream MUST NOT send data beyond the final offset that it has chosen, see {{state-closed}} for details.